SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 1. Define asynchronous dropdown property pane control properties.
 A custom property pane control has two sets of properties.

     The first set of properties are exposed publicly and are used to define the web part property inside the web part.
 These properties are component-specific properties, such as the label displayed next to the control, minimum and maximum values for a spinner, or available options for a dropdown.
-When defining a custom property pane control, the type describing these properties must be passed as the **TProperties** type when implementing the `IPropertyPaneField<TProperties>` interface.
+When defining a custom property pane control, the type describing these properties must be passed as the `TProperties` type when implementing the `IPropertyPaneField<TProperties>` interface.

     The second set of properties are private properties used internally inside the custom property pane control.
 These properties have to adhere to the SharePoint Framework APIs for the custom control to render correctly.
-These properties must implement the **IPropertyPaneCustomFieldProps** interface from the **\@microsoft/sp-property-pane** package.
+These properties must implement the `IPropertyPaneCustomFieldProps` interface from the **\@microsoft/sp-property-pane** package.

 1. Define the public properties for the asynchronous dropdown property pane control.
 In the **src/controls/PropertyPaneAsyncDropdown** folder, create a new file named **IPropertyPaneAsyncDropdownProps.ts**, and enter the following code:

-    ```ts
+    ```typescript
     import { IDropdownOption } from 'office-ui-fabric-react/lib/components/Dropdown';

     export interface IPropertyPaneAsyncDropdownProps {